 Indeed, past experiences do not guarantee future events.

-It is the past, the knowledge holders and their experiences which should, and do, form by and large a business policy.
+It is the past, the knowledge holders, and their experiences that should, and do, form by and large a business policy.

 Indeed, change is the word of the decade so far, but change doesn’t mean fundamentally altering who you are as a business because of your strategic direction.

-Neither your policy nor strategy take the role of chicken or egg.
+Neither your policy nor strategy takes the role of chicken or egg.